maximebonhomme/React-Multi-Cursor/README.md

 ## Features

-- Create a single cursor
+- Create a single or multiple cursors
-- Add multiple cursors
+- Style each cursor individually
 - Position them as you wish
-- Style each cursor individually
 - Add smooth easing to cursors

 ## Installation